kenlo94/stock_analysis/README.md

 ## Results & Analysis

-Below is the intial view that the user sees when they click on the *"Run Analysis for All Stocks"* button.
+Below is the initial view that the user sees when they click on the *"Run Analysis for All Stocks"* button.
 A message box pops up allowing the user to input which year they want to run the analysis on.
 In the case of the provided dataset, the user can choose between the year *2017* or *2018*.

 ![Screenshot](Images/Initial.PNG)